 After Rowena finished, she took a sip from her bottled water.

 “Damn,” Kennedy sighed quietly.

-"Yeah, I’m pretty much damned," Rowena replied but then began to slowly grin.
-"But I’m trying to improve.
-I’m sure this trip is going to knock me down a few more Karmic points, though."
+“Yeah, I’m pretty much damned,” Rowena replied, but then she slowly began to grin.
+“But I’m trying to improve.
+I’m sure this trip is going to knock me down a few more Karmic points, though.”

 “Well, you didn’t really have a choice.
 I mean, they were going to kill you, weren’t they?” she asked.

-"I’d say that was their plan, yes.
-The gun pointed at us was a big tip off," she replied with a grin.
-"So just know there are people who will stop at nothing to stop us and keep in mind if it comes down to us or them…don’t be afraid to pull the trigger."
+“I’d say that was their plan, yes.
+The gun pointed at us was a big tip off,” Rowena replied with a grin.
+“So just know there are people who will stop at nothing to stop us, and keep in mind, if it comes down to us or them…don’t be afraid to pull the trigger.”

 “I don’t have a gun.”